almibe/ligature-lab/README.md

 # ligature-lab
-A front-end application for experimenting with Ligature.
+A front-end application for experimenting with Ligature and related technologies.

+## Running
+ligature-lab requires npm to run, see https://www.npmjs.com/ for setup.
+When running currently you probably want to use `npm run dev` and then go to `localhost:3000`.